mattermost/docs/source/install/self-managed-changelog.md

  - Removed deprecated ``PermissionUseSlashCommands``.
  - Removed deprecated ``model.CommandArgs.Session``.
  - Pass a ``context.Context`` to Client4 methods.
- - For servers wanting to allow websockets to connect from other origins, please set the ``ServiceSettings.AllowCorsFrom`` [config setting](https://docs.mattermost.com/configure/integrations-configuration-settings.html#enable-cross-origin-requests-from).
+ - For servers wanting to allow websockets to connect from other origins, please set the ``ServiceSettings.AllowCorsFrom`` [configuration setting](https://docs.mattermost.com/configure/integrations-configuration-settings.html#enable-cross-origin-requests-from).
  - In v8.0, the following repositories are merged into one: ``mattermost-server``, ``mattermost-webapp`` and ``mmctl``.
 Developers should read the updated [Developer Guide](https://developers.mattermost.com/contribute/developer-setup/) for details.
  - Fixed an issue caused by a migration in the previous release.
 Query takes around 11ms on a PostgreSQL 14 DB t3.medium RDS instance.
 Locks on the preferences table will only be acquired if there are rows to delete, but the time taken is negligible.
  - Fixed an issue where a user would still see threads in the threads view of channels they have left.
+Migration execution time in PostgreSQL: Execution time: 58.11 sec, DELETE 2766690.
 Migration execution time in MySQL: Query OK, 2766769 rows affected (4 min 47.57 sec).
-Migration execution time in PostgreSQL: Execution time: 58.11 sec, DELETE 2766690.
  - The file info stats query is now optimized by denormalizing the ``channelID`` column into the table itself.
 This will speed up the query to get the file count for a channel when selecting the right-hand pane.
 Migration times:

+   - On a PostgreSQL 12.14 DB with 1731 rows in FileInfo and 11M posts, it took around 0.27s
    - On a MySQL 8.0.31 DB with 1405 rows in FileInfo and 11M posts, it took around 0.3s
-   - On a PostgreSQL 12.14 DB with 1731 rows in FileInfo and 11M posts, it took around 0.27s

 **IMPORTANT:** If you upgrade from a release earlier than v7.10, please read the other [Important Upgrade Notes](https://docs.mattermost.com/upgrade/important-upgrade-notes.html).

 ### Highlights

-#### Private cloud LLMs, Azure AI and OpenAI integrations
+#### Private cloud LLMs, Azure AI, and OpenAI integrations
- - Mattermost provides an OpenOps framework to integrate with private cloud LLMs, Azure AI and OpenAI models to embed generative AI assistance in collaborative workflows and automation.
+ - Mattermost provides an OpenOps framework to integrate with private cloud LLMs, Azure AI, and OpenAI models to embed generative AI assistance in collaborative workflows and automation.
 [Learn more about OpenOps here](https://github.com/mattermost/openops).

 #### Mattermost for Microsoft Teams
  - We’re extending our integration with the Microsoft 365 platform with a new embedded experience directly inside Microsoft Teams, as well as our updated MS Teams Connector.